ReedOei/prolog-spotify/README.md

 # Usage

+## Interactive

-You need to create a `secrets.pl` file that looks like this in the same directory as `spotify.pl`:
+You need to create a `secrets.pl` file that looks like this in the same directory as `main.pl`:

 ```prolog
 :- module(secrets, [client_id/1, client_secret/1]).